COSC481W-2025Winter/Ript-Fitness/README.md

 <p style="font-size:16px;">This is my final semester of my bachelor's degree in computer science.
 I am a student-athlete here at EMU, on the diving team.
 I also coach gymnastics and am an IT Technician for a company called Maximus.
 I am from Iowa and am looking to move back home after this year to find a full time job.</p>

 <h3 stystyle="font-size:20px; font-weight:bold;"> Nathan Halash - Team Member</h3>
 <p style="font-size:16px;"> Hello, my name is Nate.
 I am in my senior year of my bachelor's degree in computer science.
 I have one full semester and one half semester until I graduate.
 I currently work at Costco as a stocker but aspire to be a software engineer once I graduate.
-I like to do backend work and have experience creating full stack applications for small buisnesses.
+I like to do backend work and have experience creating full stack applications for small buisnesses. </p>

+<h3 style="font-size:20px; font-weight:bold;">Christopher Martus - Team Member</h3>
+<p style="font-size:16px;">Hi, my Name is Christopher.
+This is my last class to finish my bachelors degree in computer science.
+I current work at a tim hortons but am looking for other work in either IT or software engineering.
+I am married and we have a cute little australian shepherd named Bond.
+In my free time I enjoy playing disc golf, video games and messing around with soldiering and 3d printing.</p>